After hibernating for decades, inflation has awoken and consumers are taking notice wherever they regularly spend money.

 Here are the key things to know about I bonds:

 Your rate of return: The interest on I bonds is a combination of a fixed rate and the inflation rate, which is reset every six months.
-Currently, the “fixed rate” on an I bond is 0 percent, but accounting for inflation the composite rate is 7.12 percent.
-The composite rate is what you’ll earn for the first six months you own the bond.
+The composite rate is an annualized rate at which you'll earn interest during the first six months you own the bond.
 The inflation is compounded every six months from the bond’s issue date and accrues until it matures in 30 years or when you sell it.

 A word on selling: You must hold I bonds for one year after purchase, and if you sell your bonds within 5 years, you’ll forfeit interest earned in the prior three months.
 Therefore, be sure you won’t need to access money invested in I bonds for at least a year.